Leaders and Organizations MUST Have the Ability to Adapt – But How to Do It?

 Ultimately there will likely need to be changes in the capabilities of the organization, both at the team and individual level.

 Organizations need to clarify the capabilities required in the future state, then help individuals and teams make the needed capability transformation.
 Just as at the organization level, it’s critical for individuals to have a clear awareness of their current capabilities and a plan to build these new capabilities.

 Leaders are essential to the capability agenda and must model the new behaviors for others.
 According to research by McKinsey, when senior leaders role model the behavior changes they are asking employees to make, transformations are 5.3 times more likely to be successful.

 Often the biggest capability gaps needed for transformation are behavioral and we all know making behavior change is hard.
 Behavior change takes place in a cycle of awareness, motivation, practice, feedback reinforcement and accountability.

-This is where I have seen coaching make a difference and ignite positive change.
+This is where we have seen coaching make a difference and ignite positive change.

 Coaches are there to help leaders gain self-awareness and create the plan forward.
 They discuss the changes needed in the context of real work and provide a safe place for practicing new behaviors.
 Coaches hold the leaders accountable for their actions and provide the feedback and reinforcement needed to see the behavior change through.

 How many times have you seen behavior change efforts start out strong, even with excitement, only to have the change become stalled or discarded as time passes?